hyunjink12/blackscholes_pricing_v1/README.md

 **r = math.log(1 + r_annual)**

 By using the CEY, we are implicitly assuming that "r" in this case is already a continuously compunded rate.
 It is not.
-Treasury yields are *discretely* compounded yield approximations.
+Treasury yields are discretely compounded yield approximations.

 In the case of short-dated options (like the 4 DTE used as the default value), the difference between discrete and continuous compounding is negligible.
 The pricing for the contracts will barely change.

-For this version 1, I used the closest strike relative to SPY's price as of 3/20/26 as an example.
+For version 1, I used the closest strike relative to SPY's price as of 3/20/26 as an example.
 Going forward for future projects, I would find a delta 0.50 strike to use "true" ATM.

 ### Parameters
 <img width="416" height="184" alt="Screenshot 2026-03-25 at 4 13 30 AM" src="https://github.com/user-attachments/assets/b28d1a54-6414-47e6-a501-7fc7d9e86cd3" />